Ukraine attack leaves Baltics wondering: Are we next?

 In his speech earlier this week setting the stage for Russia’s military intervention, Putin said Ukraine is “not just a neighboring country for us.
 It is an inalienable part of our own history, culture and spiritual space.”

-The Baltic countries, culturally and linguistically different, don’t have the same connection to Russian history and identity.
-However, they were ruled by Moscow for most of the past 200 years, first by the Russian Empire, then for the half-century following World War II by the Soviet Union.
+Culturally and linguistically different, the Baltic countries don’t have the same connection to Russian history and identity.
+However, they were ruled by Moscow for most of the past 200 years, first by the Russian Empire, then for almost 50 years following World War II by the Soviet Union.
 All three countries have ethnic Russian minorities; in Latvia and Estonia, they make up about one-quarter of the population.

 Though many of them are well integrated, tensions flared in 2007 when hundreds of ethnic Russians rioted against government plans to relocate a Soviet war memorial in Tallinn, Estonia’s capital.
 Estonia suspected Russia of stoking the unrest and orchestrating cyberattacks that paralyzed government computer networks.